kobycut/FishTankScale/README.md

 + Display of recommended water specifications such as ph, temperature, and hardness.
 + Ability to add a tank
 + Ability to change filter options, such as to display in Celsius instead of Fahrenheit
+### Technologies
+I am going to use the required technologies in the following ways:
++